 Most businesses experience seasonal cycles.
 Some companies make the most money during the holiday seasons and less revenue during other months.
 These seasonal swings can affect your business’s revenue forecasts on a monthly or quarterly basis.

 As a customer base shifts, a business’s sales and revenue can change.
 For example, if your customers shift from one geographical location to another, you’ll need to account for that shift in your forecasts.

 Competitors can have a huge impact on your revenue.
 You must keep a close watch on what your competitors are doing and account for that in your revenue forecasts.

 Changes in consumer behavior

-Consumer behavior is constantly evolving, driven mostly by changes in technology and how we interact with the world around us.
-Businesses need to plan for changes in revenue as people change the way they shop.
+Consumer behavior is constantly evolving, driven mostly by technological changes and how we interact with the world around us.
+Businesses need to plan for revenue changes as people change how they shop.

 Considering economic trends is essential when making revenue predictions.

 For example, if an economy is doing well, consumers will buy your goods and services, and you can expect more sales and revenue increases.
 While in a recession economy, there will be fewer sales, lowering your revenue.